rust-windowing/winit/src/changelog/unreleased.md

 - Add `PointerKind`, `PointerSource`, `ButtonSource`, `FingerId` and `position` to all pointer events as part of the pointer event overhaul.
 - Add `DeviceId::into_raw()` and `from_raw()`.
-- Add the `Surface` trait to represent a generic drawable area.
+- Add the `Surface` trait to represent a generic window.

 ### Changed